Ohio rape story shows pitfalls of rapid social media dissemination

 Kessler attached a note to his column updating with the arrest and said it was a test case on whether journalists should rely on one source for an impactful story.

 He faced intense heat online, both because of his original story and his explanations.
-US Rep. Alexandria Ocasio-Cortez of New York tweeted that "this column is horrifying."
+US Representative Alexandria Ocasio-Cortez of New York tweeted that "this column is horrifying".
 Waiting for law enforcement confirmation is questionable when many women don't report rape to authorities, she said.

 Shani George, a Washington Post spokesperson, said, "The intent of the piece was to spotlight the need for careful reporting in a time when information spreads rapidly."